Release date August 16th, 2017! For an excerpt, see below.

 But Prof’s spiders are; they skitter toward me in a mass.
 More tumble from his wings and plunge into the teeming host on the floor.
 The students beyond him go berserk and knock into desks as they scramble back.
 The smell of metal mingles with the salty secretion of fear.

-The spiders at my feet swarm into a roiling ocean, and my feathers sear blistering hot on my back.
+The spiders at my feet swarm in a roiling ocean, and my feathers sear blistering hot on my back.
 Students are screaming as the squirming floor goes beetle-black.
 Tingles run down to my fingertips under my skin, and forked tongues snap over my shoulders.

 Scorch shoots through my nerves as arachnids race up my legs.